Point Checklist: A Coronado Beach Vacation Guide

 Where to Fly-In

 Coronado Beach is located in Southern California and the most reasonable airport is the San Diego International Airport (SAN).
-SAN is conveniently located in Southern California, not too far from your Coronado Beach vacation!

 How to get around